sylefeb/Silice/projects/kbfcrabe/README.md

 Let us start from the bottom of the list, the LEDs outputs.
 We have one output called `leds` and one called `on_leds`.
-Both are tightly related, in fact, `on_leds` will pulse high whenever the CPU writes to `leds`.
+Both are tightly related ; in fact, `on_leds` will pulse high whenever the CPU writes to `leds`.
 So every time you see an input or output `foo` and another one called `on_foo`, the same mechanism is automatically created.
 This is the case for instance with `screen` / `on_screen`